-Pneumococcal: Minimum 1 dose required for students 59 months and younger, given after age 2.
-(Unless a primary series of 2 doses was received under the age of 1 with a booster given after age 1.)
+Pneumococcal: Minimum I dose required for students 59 months and younger, given after age 2.
+(Unless a primary series of 2 doses was received under the age of I with a booster given after age I.)

 Polio:

-- o Ages 3 and 4 years: 3 doses required - o Kindergarten entry: 4 doses required, one dose on or after 4th birthday unless the 3rd dose was given on or after the 4th birthday.
+- o Ages 3 and 4 years: 3 doses required - Kindergarten entry: 4 doses required, one dose on or after 4th birthday unless the 3rd dose was given on or after the 4th birthday.
 (Required for grades K-8th)